 Rebecca King is the titular Bad Jew at her “very un-kosher” sandwich pop-up, which operates weekends out of places like The Nosh in Beverly Hills and Naughty Pig on the Sunset Strip.
 She wood-smokes and cures all her own meats for sandwiches like the Reubecca (a corned pork Reuben) and the Danny Boy (a pork pastrami Reuben).

 This backyard spot in Highland Park is making some of the Best New Tacos In LA.
 Starting with a Dodger-blue corn tortilla base (taquero Victor Villa’s tribute to his hometown team), these seven-layer quesotacos pile on the mesquite-grilled meats, and are made even better with a bit of Villa’s fiery salsas and pinch of pickled hibiscus onions.
 The house specialty - and we mean that literally, since Villa operates out of his grandmother’s corner lot - is chorizo and potato, which we love.
 Give them a follow on Instagram, and DM your order for pick-up.

-Run by a former N/naka chef, Warung Bali is a Sunday-only pop-up that operates out of Iki Ramen in Koreatown and specializes in Balinese-style seafood bento boxes.
-For only $22, you get grilled snapper and shrimp, spicy sauteed squid, sayur urap (Balinese mixed vegetable), acar (pickled vegetables), and two different kinds of sambal.
+Warung Bali is a Sunday-only pop-up that operates out of Iki Ramen in Koreatown and specializes in Balinese-style seafood bento boxes.
+For only $22, you get grilled snapper and shrimp, spicy sauteed squid, urab sayur (Balinese mixed vegetable), acar (pickled vegetables), and two different kinds of sambal.
 It’s a great value, but considering how incredible the food tastes, we’d pay double that to get it.
 All pre-orders are done through their Instagram.